What is rapid application development (RAD)?

 - Are your end users or clients okay with providing feedback?
 The RAD approach is built on the fundamentals of user feedback.
 Project managers or IT leads should ensure that the client or end user buys in from the start.
 This means that they must be willing to commit their time by providing feedback on prototypes and being involved in other milestone check-ins.

 - Are your teams able to release multiple iterations or prototypes quickly?
 Delivering functional prototypes will consume time and energy.
 Ensure that your developers and other employees involved in RAD project management are capable of continuously modifying the product, communicating with stakeholders and releasing frequent iterations.

 - Do you have the right platform to deploy rapid application development?
 The success of your RAD project depends on visibility and ease of collaboration.
 Consider a low-code development platform that uses intuitive visual builders such as drag-and-drop components, so line-of-business (LOB) users can configure simple updates without adding to the IT waitlist.

-Building applications on a low-code enterprise information platform
+Building applications on a low-code content services platform

 Building on such a platform can:

 - Reduce the number of information silos and disparate solutions that need to be supported

 - Provide out-of-the-box functionality that can be rapidly expanded, modified, improved and configured to meet complex process needs or changing requirements

 - Minimize the need for resource-intensive custom coding and multiple vendors

 - Offer a lower total cost for solution development